New world record price for a bronze sculpture by Salvador Dali set at Bonhams Impressionist and Modern Art sale

 Another highlight in the sale was Almen im Marz, Alfons Walde's wintery work showing an Austrian chalet in the snow which sold for £278,500 – triple its estimates.
 Bids flew in a continuous stream as multiple telephone bidders and bidders in the room pulled the auctioneer's attention in all directions.

-A necklace by the surrealist artist and photographer Man Ray (American, 1890-1976), La jolie pendant realized an incredible £47,000 after an impressive battle between three persistent parties.
+A necklace by the surrealist artist and photographer Man Ray (American, 1890-1976), La jolie pendant realised an incredible £47,000 after an impressive battle between three persistent parties.

 NOTES FOR EDITORS